IgorMelnykSI/cookiefactory-20-21-team-v/README.md

 - Expected result: Le prix réduit de 10%.

 #### The name of *feature* Cucumber file: Customer.feature ( ../test/resources/Customer.feature )
-#### The name of scenario: Peter use discount 10% after an order of 30 cookies
+#### The name of scenario: Peter uses discount 10% after an order of 30 cookies

 ### User Story #8 ( MUST Sizing M ) :heavy_check_mark:
 **As** a brand manager. **I want** to add new basic recipes to the list every month **in order to** draw more customers.